Build it, and they will come… or will they?

 Chances are, it’s lists of features.
 People spend hours looking at feature comparisons.
 While features are important, that’s not where your focus should be.
 After all, you probably have a particular feature (or features) that you may think are essential, but have you really thought about why they’re essential?

 When choosing software, and this applies to any type of software, you should think about the kinds of user behaviours that matter to you.
-If your vision is a healthy community that’s driven by its members, then you’ll need a platform that lets them moderate each other’s posts and gives visibility to the most popular and valuable content.
+If your vision is a healthy online group that’s driven by its members, then you’ll need a platform that lets them moderate each other’s posts and gives visibility to the most popular and valuable content.
 Features which might support this include likes, shares, upvotes or even gamification.

 Before you start shortlisting your feature wish list, you should map out the behaviours you want from your users.
 For this, we can take a cue from software development and product management – user stories.